Anna Green Winslow was a lively 10-year-old schoolgirl in pre-Revolutionary Boston who wrote to her mother about much of what she saw and heard.

 Many avocations have prevented my keeping my journal so exactly as heretofore, by which means a pleasant visit to the peacock, my Papa’s & mamma’s journey to Marshfield &c. have been omitted.
 The 6 instant Mr Saml Jarvis was married to Miss Suky Peirce, & on the 13th I made her a visit in company with mamma & many others.
 The bride was dress’d in a white satin night gowned.

-A night gown was not in those days a garment for wear when sleeping, but resembled what we now call a tea-gown.
-The night attire was called a rail.
 Both men and women wore in public loose robes which they called night gowns.
 Men often wore these gowns in their offices.

 Photo: ‘Anna Green Winslow’ by Unknown.
 Project Gutenberg.
 Licensed under Public domain via Wikimedia Commons.